-- graph-name (required): The name of the graph. - edge-key (required): The key attribute of the vertex.
+- graph-name (required): The name of the graph. - collection-name (required): The name of the edge collection the edge belongs to. - edge-key (required): The key attribute of the vertex.

 • waitForSync (optional): Define if the request should wait until synced to disk.